arcus/Arcus_Labs_Orientation/arcus_orientation.md

 - Repositories on CHOP's Enterprise GitHub (for example, using `clone`, `push`, and `pull`)

 However, there are a few important Python actions that require an internet connection to work (especially [installing new packages](#installing-and-updating-packages-in-python)), potentially posing a security risk for your data.
-To provide peace of mind for researchers working in Arcus, we provide a secure method for you to install Python packages and download other necessary files without having to enable internet.
+To provide peace of mind for researchers working in Arcus, we provide a secure method for you to install Python packages and download other necessary files without having to enable internet: the Install Tool.

-And if you find you have something you need to do in Python that requires an internet connection, you can always [change your lab's security settings](#switching-modes) to run that code and then return to Internet Disabled mode afterward.
+And if you find you have something you need to do in Python that requires an internet connection, you can always [change to Internet Enabled mode](#switching-modes) to run that code and then return to Internet Disabled mode afterward.

 #### Installing and Updating Packages in Python